davidhampson/easyLoop/README.txt

 -David

-NOTE: For some reason, there are some .wav files that Java can not read, so if you are having trouble with using your personal .wav files, feel free to use the ones I packed.
+NOTE: For some reason, there are some .wav files that Java can not read, so if you are having trouble with using your personal .wav files, feel free to use the ones I packed, or you could record your own in program.

 Hotkeys
 -------